Broad Chalke Services

 The total cost is estimated to be £163,000 and a major grant of £91,734 from Sowing Seeds (DEFRA) has now been received.
 Pledges for funding from individuals have now been called in.

-Building works started on 25th February 2013 and will continue until the estimated opening date for business on 3rd June.
-The official opening will be on 22nd June 2013.
+Building works started on 25th February 2013 and the opening date for business will be on 3rd June 2013.
+The official opening will be on 22nd June 2013 at 11.00am.

 The Chapel balcony has been extended slightly to give more area for the office and Archive and it allows space underneath for a Vestry and a cupboard for tables and another cupboard for the Knit and Natter Group.

-The opening hours will be quite long for a few weeks, such as 7.00am to 6.30pm or 7.00pm to see what times are busy and the hours may be cut later to suit the useage.
-The post office will be the same opening hours as at present (Monday, Tuesday and Thursday mornings) and will be run by the manager of Fordingbridge post office for about six months until a replacement is found.
+The opening hours will be quite long for a few weeks, such as 8.30am to 6.00pm and Saturdays 8.30am to 4.00pm to see what times are busy and the hours may be cut later to suit the useage.
+The post office will be the same opening hours as at present (Monday, Tuesday and Thursday mornings 9.00am to 1.00pm) and will be run by the manager of Fordingbridge post office for about six months until a replacement is found.

 There will be two shop managers: Ellen Smets will be front-of-shop Retail Manager and Coffee Shop Manager and Nigel Tinkler will be Hub Manager for back office organisation.